6 Best Places in Florida for Young Adults to Live and Work

 The rich history of Pensacola is ever-present with landmarks and museums.
 In fact, all of the panhandle has historical significance.
 If beaches are important to you, the panhandle has tons of popular beaches from Santa Rosa to Pensacola.

-All in all, Pensacola has to be considered one of the best Florida cities for young adults to live and work in the state.
+All in all, Pensacola has to be considered one of the best Florida cities for young adults to live and work in the Sunshine State.

 Gainesville